 We place an emphasis on reading for meaning and teach the children to develop an ‘inner voice’ whilst they read which enables them to question, wonder and ultimately understand the text at a deep level.
 In class we teach reading using high quality texts ensuring children can ask questions, refer to their own experiences, link their reading to knowledge they have of the world and make links between different texts they have read.

-Every year we have a special reading initiative which exposes children to a wide range of quality children’s texts and encourages children to share these with their friends and family.
-Our Golden Ticket to Ride Challenge in 2016-2017 was accessed by over 90% of the children in the school.
+Each year we have a special reading initiative which exposes children to a wide range of quality children’s texts and encourages children to share these with their friends and family.
+These initiatives are very popular and are accessed enthusiastically by more than 85% of the school.